Understanding Sin

 Sin as a choice of values explains why people who have never even heard of God's law still sin and experience death.
 All humans natively choose selfish value systems, therefore, all humans are sinners and are under condemnation of God.

 This view of sin also correlates with the process of forgiveness by which we come to God.
 This process critically includes repentance, which is a change of mind.
-This important part of it is specifically that we change our mind to adopt God's value system so that we can stop sinning.
+This important part of it is specifically that we change our mind to adopt the value system of God so that we can stop sinning.

 Sin is a choice of value system.
-When we choose a value system other than God's value system, we sin.
+When we choose a value system other than the value system of God, we sin.
 From this sin can come only sinful acts, no matter what we might try to do.
-However when we adopt God's value system we can produce acts of faith that are pleasing to God.
+However when we adopt the value system of God we can produce acts of faith that are pleasing to God.

 See also How should Christians view sin?